D-Pointer/imperium-server/README.md

 ### Invalid protocol
 Sent by the server as a response to a **Login** packet and indicates that the game and the server use different protocols and can not communicate.

+### Already logged in
+Sent by the server as a response to a **Login** packet and indicates that the player has already logged in successfully.
+A player can only log in once per connection.
+This is not a fatal error and the player can continue normally after this error.

 ### Invalid name
 Sent by the server as a response to a **Login** packet and indicates that the name given by the player is invalid.
 It may